 Tyler Nash: Owner, Instructor

-For over 15 years, Tyler Nash has dedicated his career to teaching and coaching in Liberty Public Schools.
+For over 15 years, Tyler Nash has dedicated his career to teaching and coaching.
 That same passion for guiding young people has carried into his role as a driving instructor at 816 Driving School.
 For Nash, teaching is never just about the basics—it’s about understanding each student’s individual journey and helping them overcome challenges with patience and encouragement.

 He firmly believes that a driving instructor’s role goes beyond teaching stops and turns; it’s about preparing students to navigate real-world situations with confidence and care.
 Learning to drive can be daunting for many teenagers, but Nash creates a calm, supportive environment where students learn not only the fundamentals of safe driving but also the mindset to approach the road—and life—with resilience.